chris-marsh/pureline/README.md

 A simple but powerful [Powerline](https://github.com/Lokaltog/vim-powerline) style prompt for the Bash shell written in Bash script.

-This project was inspired by [Bash-Powerline-Shell](https://github.com/abhijitvalluri/bash-powerline-shell).
-It has been redesigned to make configuration easier and to use only the basic terminal colors - allowing colors to be set by the terminal (eg Xresources or profiles).
+Pureline was inspired by [Bash-Powerline-Shell](https://github.com/abhijitvalluri/bash-powerline-shell) and is designed to make configuration easy, using either full 256 color or just the basic terminal colors - allowing colors to be set by the terminal (eg Xresources or profiles).

-The result ... is PureLine.

 ![Default Install](/Screenshots/screen1.png?raw=true "PureLine Bash PS1: Default install")